nodules/luster/README.md

         // if you use unix sockets with groups of the workers,
         // then path must contain '*' char, which will be replaced
         // with group number
+        //
+        // worker can get port number to listen from the environment variable
+        // `port`, for example:
+        // > server.listen(process.env.port)
         port : 8080,

         // number of workers' groups; each group will